-Of course not, it’s your wedding after all!
-I have no issues with guests taking their own photographs during your wedding; it’s common practice these days anyway with so many camera phones around; and I will always try to accommodate opportunities for your guests by being as unobtrusive as possible.
+Of course not, it’s your wedding after all! we have no issues with guests taking their own photographs during your wedding; it’s common practice these days anyway with so many camera phones around; and we will always try to accommodate opportunities for your guests by being as unobtrusive as possible.

 At the end of the day though, it is totally up to you.

 This is a free and no obligation face to face meeting; I will meet you at your home at my house or location of choice and we will discuss your wedding day plans and the coverage that you would like as well as any specific requirements together.
 I will explain in detail how we work and show you some completed weddings, I will also explain my written contract, .
 It’s always a good idea to write down a few questions before the meeting and have an idea of what is most important to get from your photographer.

 Can I see photographs from other recent weddings?

 Yes.
 I hold full Public Liability Insurance and Professional Indemnity Insurance.

 How long have you been a wedding photographer?

 I have been taking photographs ever since I can remember for personal use and travel, starting out with 35mm film cameras; I switched to digital cameras as technology improved and prices came down; and I have been providing professional photography services to clients for over 15 years, with it being a full time career since 2010,